FukaOno/Ongoing-Your-Favorite-Nutritionist/notes.md

 # -- Backend --
 Analyze user input to identify nutritional gaps.

-# Database-> MySQL-> storing meal data and nutritional info
+# Database-> MySQL-> Nutritions DB
-+The previous day's calories, fat, carbs, protein calculator-> now use the outside url https://www.myfitnesspal.com/ja/food/diary to get the target amount by this website -> (Eventually do with web scrape or API)
+1. The previous day's calories, fat, carbs, protein calculator
--> save that data in MySQL database for tracking data

 - Create a SQL schema for storing tables (2015-2016),(2017-2018), (2019-2020), (2021-2023) -> nutrition data for specific food⭐️
 - Focus on carbs, protein, fat (macronutrients)
-- calculate gaps with target nutritions (calories, fat, carbs, protein)

-# Nutrition DataBase

 - Automate the process of getting accurate nutritional data for specific food items USDA FoodData Central API-> https://fdc.nal.usda.gov/api-guide -> Food Details endpoint, which returns details on a particular food -> ❌couldnt get the foodID

-- Web scrape 10,0000+ items  Python and bs4(Beautiful Soup 4), to populate Database (not manually enter) with accurate and relevant food nutrient information
+- Web scrape 10,0000+ items  Python and bs4(Beautiful Soup 4), to populate Database with accurate and relevant food nutrient information
    -> ❌no good web only for nutrition data(usually need to add the ingredients)

 - Excel Data from Food and Nutrient Database for Dietary Studies (FNDDS)